swetha679/SR-FLIPFLOP-USING-CASE/README.md

 **THEORY**

 SR Flip-Flop SR flip-flop operates with only positive clock transitions or negative clock transitions.
-Whereas, SR latch operates with enable signal.
-The circuit diagram of SR flip-flop is shown in the following figure.
+Whereas, the SR latch operates with an enable signal.
+The circuit diagram of the SR flip-flop is shown in the following figure.

 ![image](https://github.com/naavaneetha/SR-FLIPFLOP-USING-CASE/assets/154305477/0f710028-ad52-4d3e-9276-8714cf023a25)

 This circuit has two inputs S & R and two outputs Qtt & Qtt’.
-The operation of SR flipflop is similar to SR Latch.
-But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
-The following table shows the state table of SR flip-flop.
+The operation of the SR flipflop is similar to that of the SR Latch.
+However, this flip-flop affects the outputs only when the positive transition of the clock signal is applied instead of active enable.
+The following table shows the state table of the SR flip-flop.

 ![image](https://github.com/naavaneetha/SR-FLIPFLOP-USING-CASE/assets/154305477/dabfc4f4-87e3-4cbc-9472-f89ee1b5ed30)

-Here, Qtt & Qt+1t+1 are present state & next state respectively.
-So, SR flip-flop can be used for one of these three functions such as Hold, Reset & Set based on the input conditions, when positive transition of clock signal is applied.
+Here, Qtt & Qt+1t+1 are the present state & next state respectively.
+So, SR flip-flop can be used for one of these three functions such as Hold, Reset & Set based on the input conditions, when positive transition of the clock signal is applied.
 The following table shows the characteristic table of SR flip-flop.
 Present Inputs Present State Next State

 ![image](https://github.com/naavaneetha/SR-FLIPFLOP-USING-CASE/assets/154305477/dd90d16c-aec5-4290-a586-e2346b1e9eb5)

-By using three variable K-Map, we can get the simplified expression for next state, Qt+1t+1.
-The three variable K-Map for next state, Qt+1t+1 is shown in the following figure.
+By using three variable K-Map, we can get the simplified expression for the next state, Qt+1t+1.
+The three-variable K-Map for the next state, Qt+1t+1 is shown in the following figure.

 ![image](https://github.com/naavaneetha/SR-FLIPFLOP-USING-CASE/assets/154305477/473efad6-d70b-4ca7-aeb7-898bbfca319f)